mksunny1/eventiveness/readme.md

 ## Generational
 Generational exports some useful generators to improve performance and reduce memory footprint.
 The `range` and `items` generators have been especially useful in the tests and examples.
-They are meant for best-performance scenarios and should be used with caution.
-When in doubt, please just use an array.
+They may not work in many places where arrays are expected because we can only iterate them once.
+Thus they should be used with caution.
+When in doubt, just use an array.

 ```js
 import { range, items } from 'eventiveness/generational'